calint/zen-x/README.md

 instructions with rc=10 return from call does not apply on ldi (todo)

-assembler provided. 'zasm' to compile. see 'rom.asm' for sample code.
+use 'zasm' to compile assembler code. see 'rom.asm' for sample code.

 how-to with Vivado v2022.2:
  * connect fpga board Cmod S7 from digilent.com